decodingai-magazine/.github/profile/README.md

 ----

-[Decoding ML](https://decodingml.substack.com/) creates battle-tested content on building production-grade ML systems leveraging good SWE and MLOps practices.
+[Decoding ML](https://decodingml.substack.com/) is a publication that creates battle-tested content on building production-grade ML systems leveraging good SWE and MLOps practices.

 > Our motto is "More engineering, less F1 scores."